The Best Pumpkin Patches in and Around San Diego

 Goff Family Pumpkin Patch

-The Goff Family Pumpkin Patch is set to return to Liberty Station from September 20 through October 31 at the putting green just inside the North entrance and across the street from The Presley.
+The Goff Family Pumpkin Patch returns to Liberty Station from September 19 through October 31, next to the Loma Club putting green just inside the north entrance, right across the street from SparkCycle.

 Set on a half-acre plot, the month-long pop-up will feature over 10,000 pumpkins for ‘picking,’ festive family photo ops, lawn games, and beer on tap each Friday and Saturday.